NOW & THEN

 On the left several stores can be seen on West Main Street in September

 1959.
-On the right the bank lot has now replaced the buildings.
+On the right the M & T bank lot has now replaced the buildings.

 P. T. Hoy's barn at the corner of St. John and Wilson Streets is shown in